nazeerbai/timenationpro/_posts/2020-11-22-best-smartwatch.md

 For a sports person, a smartwatch can act as a coach to guide you by giving accurate running and walking rates and other indications using additional sensors as below:

 **3 axis accelerometer**: It is the most basic sensor in all the smartwatches and fitness bands.
 It tracks forward & backward movements, your body's position & orientation, and analyzes the speed's change.
-And also, it senses gravity.

 **Gyroscope:** It measures the angular velocity.
 It determines your motion.
-So it can verify whether you are on a constant move or are jogging in the same place.
-So it can keep other sensors' function accordingly.
+So it can verify whether you are on a constant move or are jogging in the same pace.

 ## Best Smartwatch for seniors